openrndr/openrndr-guide/docs/Tutorial_DrawingComplexShapes.md

 # Drawing complex shapes #

-FIX ME: Add a little sentence here.
-Question: should Relevant APIs be on top, or be under the other topics, or explain how to use the APIs??
+OPENRNDR offers a lot of tools for the creation and drawing of two dimensional shapes.

 ## Shapes

-OPENRNDR uses `Shape` to represent planar shapes of which the contours are described using piece wise bezier curves.
+OPENRNDR uses `Shape` to represent planar shapes of which the contours are described using piece-wise bezier curves.

 A `Shape` is composed of one or multiple `ShapeContour` instances.
 A `ShapeContour` is composed of multiple `Segment` instances.